MatthiasNickles/diff-SAT/README.md

 a form of Gradient Descent is embedded in CDCL/CDNL-style solving to iteratively generate models until the cost functions' minima are reached.
 Details on this approach can be found in the following publications:

 - Matthias Nickles: Differentiable SAT/ASP.
 In Proceedings of the 5th Workshop on Probabilistic Logic Programming (PLP'18).
-CEUR proceedings, 2018.
+CEUR Vol. 2219, 2018.
 - Matthias Nickles: Sampling-Based SAT/ASP Multi-Model Optimization as a Framework for Probabilistic Inference.
   Proceedings of the 28th International Conference on Inductive Logic Programming (ILP'18).
 LNAI, Springer, 2018.
 - Matthias Nickles: Distribution-Aware Sampling of Answer Sets.
 Proceedings of the 12th International Conference on